arpadolbey/client-side-test/README.md

 We need to keep a ledger of all our winning bids - we'll bill our clients for running these ads and do a comparision with their ad-serving stats at a later date.

-Create a very simple tracking server in ```server.js``` that will log these tracking requests.
+Create a very simple tracking server in `server.js` that will log these tracking requests.
 This should be no more than ~20-30 lines of code.

 ### Debugging

-Think about using the React library that has been made available to create a simple, visual debug overlay or if you are pressed for time to create a Logging class in the project and use ```console.table``` with ```console.log``` to output some helpful debug information.
+Think about using the React library that has been made available to create a simple, visual debug overlay or if you are pressed for time to create a Logging class in the project and use `console.table` with `console.log` to output some helpful debug information.

 ### Testing

 Internally we use Karma, Mocha, Chai and Sinon.
 We have added these packages for you.
 Only a few meaningful tests are required.
-You should aim to spend no more than 30 minutes to configure Karam and add a few tests.
+You should aim to spend no more than 30 minutes to configure Karma and add a few tests.
-Please add your tests in a ```tests``` directory.
+Please add your tests in a `tests` directory.

 ## Your Notes

-...
+Issues: CORS, I had to add the 'cors' package.
+Concerns: If the server max timeout is to large in the given case it is 3000, it might throw all the ads away because they don't return back in time.
+In this case the previous ad might stay in the place of the 'new one'.